 The 1998 animated film The Prince of Egypt about the Book of Exodus has become a Hebrew school classic.
 It also helped me pass my “Ancient Egyptian Religion” class in college and understand the Passover story.

 The plot is straightforward — an adaptation of the Book of Exodus — and supplemented by eight musical numbers.
-The voice cast is insane: Val Kilmer, Ralph Fiennes, Michelle Pfeiffer, Sandra Bullock, JEFF GOLDBLUM, Danny Glover, Patrick Steward, Helen Mirren, Steve Martin, Martin Short, and Ofra Haza.
-And: “What You Believe” (not the movie version, the pop version performed by Whitney Houston and Mariah Carey, what a DUO) won the Oscar for Best Original Song at the 1999 Academy Awards.
+The voice cast is insane: Val Kilmer, Ralph Fiennes, Michelle Pfeiffer, Sandra Bullock, Jeff Goldblum, Danny Glover, Patrick Steward, Helen Mirren, Steve Martin, Martin Short, and Ofra Haza.
+And: “When You Believe” (not the movie version, the pop version performed by Whitney Houston and Mariah Carey, what a DUO) won the Oscar for Best Original Song at the 1999 Academy Awards.

 In celebration of the film’s 20th anniversary, and ahead of Passover, we’re going to do what we do best at Alma: rank all the songs.

 A note on methodology: There are eight musical numbers in the movie and 19 tracks on the soundtrack.
 Since we believe in the motto “go big or go home,” we have decided to rank all 19 for you.